andrewtempany/andrewtempany/README.md

 ![github-header](/github-header.jpg)

-I'm a Developer.
-I love video games, swimming and occasionally painting something.
+I've just complete the Enspiral Dev Academy Bootcamp which had me pump through about 700-800 hours of coding in 15 weeks!
+So far I've learnt:
+*HTML
+*CSS
+*Javascript
+*React.js
+*Redux.js
+*Express.js
+*Knex.js

-🔭 I’m currently working on a little project called "1000 Words".
+A recent project was a rapid prototype called "1000 Words".
 It's a small game to get friends and family to interact digitally during COVID19.
-It's been great to explore how Web Sockets can impact the things that I make!
+I've used it to explore Web Sockets and the bringing the canvas element into react using Konva.js!

-🌱 I've just completed a Bootcamp in which I learnt Javascript fullstack using React and Redux.
-I'm now exploring which directions I want to delve deeper!
+Since finishing the bootcamp, I've been exploring:
+* Kotlin
+* C#
+* React Native